wied03/karma-opal-rspec/README.md

 ### Why is this an NPM package and not a GEM?
 Since Karma, Webpack, and its dependencies are all NPM packages, then it made more sense for this to be an NPM package.

+### Why webpack?
+Versions 1.1 and older just used Sprockets directly.
+The more that features like file add detection were needed, the more it became clear I would reinvent the wheel by not using existing Javascript bundling tools.
+You can use this tool and still use Sprockets for your runtime assets.
+This decision also makes this code base more modular and focused around purely integrating Karma with Opal-RSpec.

 ## Other options